How does Nuclear Reaction Work?

 Examples of Artificial Transmutation

-In 1934, Irene and Frederick Joliot-Curie study the artificial transmutation reaction for chemical elements.
-By bombardment of alpha particles on certain light isotopes produce several radioactive isotopes of low mass number.
+In 1934, Irene and Frederick Joliot-Curie studied the artificial transmutation reaction for chemical elements.
+By bombardment of alpha particles on certain light isotopes produces several radioactive isotopes of low mass number.

-For example, aluminum target bombardment by alpha particles produces phosphorus isotope by artificial transmutation.
+For example, aluminum target bombardment by alpha particles produces a phosphorus isotope by artificial transmutation.

 Projectile |